Saturday, May 11, 2024, 7 p.m.

 Triple Crown Affair

 Enjoy an evening of fine food, cocktails and dancing at the stately home of Jennifer and Marty Flanagan, designed by architect James Means.
 The 8-acre property was once used for bridle paths by an equestrian riding club in Buckhead and still maintains a distinctly rural aspect.
-Our event chair, Dot Stoller of Atlanta is planning a derby-themed evening to honor outstanding preservationists Betsy and Sandy Morehouse of Burge Club in Mansfield, GA.
+Our event chair, Dot Stoller of Atlanta, is planning a derby-themed evening to honor outstanding preservationists Betsy and Sandy Morehouse of Burge Club in Mansfield, Georgia.

 - Host – $600 (host includes 2 tickets)